We are ghosts in our own homelands.

 Shelly Covert, Spokesperson, Nisenan Tribe

 In April, Vox Musica will be collaborating with members of the Nisenan Native American Tribe of Nevada City Rancheria for a cultural concert project that seeks to preserve and support the history, tradition, and spirit of a strong and beautiful group of indigenous people to the State of California.
 NISENAN: A Cultural Music Project, a rare opportunity to share and document the tribe’s rich tradition of culture and music.
-Vox Musica will transcribe into modern notation their tribal music, will create a documentary of the cultural process and exchange, and will commission composers to create modern arrangements of their music.
-Contributing to this project is the commissioned works of international composers including Latvian Composer Raimonds Tiguls and the documentarian work of Rob Fatal from F-Cinema Productions.
-The culmination of this project will be a music and media presentation on April 14 (Nevada City) and April 15 (Sacramento).
+Vox Musica has been gifted a collection of indigenous music from the Nisenan Native American Tribe of the Nevada City Rancheria and will be presenting a concert performance that will share their history, music, and struggle for federal recognition.
+Join us for this rare cultural music project that will include music, media, and a chance to engage in conversation with representatives from their tribe.
+Contributing to this project is the documentarian work of Rob Fatal from F-Cinema Productions.
+The culmination of this project was our music and media presentation on April 14, 2018 (Grass Valley) and April 15, 2018 (Sacramento).

 The Nisenan Indians are the indigenous people who lived at the geographic and financial heart of the 1849 Gold Rush in California.
 Our Tribal populations were devastated and cultural ways nearly extinguished during this time of great taking and greed.
 In 1851, just a few years after the onset of the Gold Rush, 18 California Indian Treaties were created but never ratified by Congress leaving the Tribal people with no land upon which to live.
 No compensation was ever received for the involuntary loss of homelands.
 The Nisenan suffered while California grew and became an official state.
 More than 50 years later, with the help of the local Native Sons and Daughters of the Golden West, especially a strong suffragette named Belle Douglas, Nevada City Rancheria gained federal recognition in 1913.
 We were recognized by an Executive Order made by President Woodrow Wilson when he took office and therefore restored our Tribal Sovereignty and ability to self-govern.
 The Federal Government took 76 acres of our ancestral Chief’s lands into “trust” and created our reservation in the foothills just outside of Nevada City, California.